mm53bar/2013.01.08.goals/slides.md

 !SLIDE

-# The Disclaimer

-I don't believe in goals.
-At least in the way they're implemented in most companies.

-!SLIDE

-# The Problem

-But I believe that having goals are essential to grow.

-!SLIDE

 # The Hope

 You'll see that creating effective goals is easy but requires discipline.
 And a buddy.

-!SLIDE

-I've implemented goals, personal performance objectives, annual plans, career objectives and now Part B's in multiple companies and reviewed the goals of more than 100 devs.

-What we've built on the dev team at AMA is the best system I've ever had.

 !SLIDE bottom-left